JamesRandall/Simple-Paging-Grid/README.md

 **Option**      |**Description**
 ----------------|-----------------------------------------
-ajaxError       |*(Optional)* Called in the event of errors contacting the server.
+ajaxDataFunction|*(Optional)* Allows a custom remote call to be made to retrieve data.
+See databinding below. ajaxError       |*(Optional)* Called in the event of errors contacting the server.
 Same format as the jQuery ajax error handler. bootstrapVersion|*(Optional)* Set to 2 to use Bootstrap 2 or 3 for version 3.
 Defaults to 3. cellTemplates   |*(Optional)* By default Simple Paging Grid just places the value of your data into each cell however if you want to get more funky than that, for example to include hyperlinks, then you can render the contents using Handlebars (see below).